MvvmCross/MvvmCross/docs/_documentation/tutorials/tipcalc/a-xamarinios-ui-project.md

 ## Create a new iOS Project

-Add a new project to your solution - a 'Blank App (iOS)' application with name `TipCalc.UI.iOS`.
+Add a new project to your solution - a 'Blank App (iOS)' application with name `TipCalc.iOS`.

 Within this, you'll find the normal iOS application constructs: